psdi/motif/README.md

 composer require psdi/motif [--no-dev]
 ```

-> Include the flag `--no-dev` if you want to omit installing PHPUnit (which isn't exactly a lightweight framework.)
+> Include the flag `--no-dev` if you want to omit installing PHPUnit (which isn't exactly a lightweight framework).